 Chic Christmas gifts

-I’m starting with Hope House Press, a business that was taken on by Liz Weston, a Midlifechic reader, with her husband this year.
-They make beautiful notebooks by hand, using luxury leathers and letterpress techniques so that you can create something that is truly bespoke.
+I’m starting with personalised leather notebooks, I for one, as some of you may know, love the feeling of pencil on paper so a trusty notebook is a must-have for me, and they’re personalised which is a bonus.
+They make beautiful notebooks, using luxury leathers and letterpress techniques so that you can create something that is truly bespoke.
 There are lots of options to choose from such as this one…

 Moving on to something else I really like.
 As longstanding readers know, the pyjama fairy comes to our house on Christmas Eve leaving new pyjamas for everyone.
 Each year I select what I think are the loveliest pyjamas of the season and I’m hoping that this year she will leave me these.
 I love the fact that they are warm but the gold metallic spots add a touch of glamour.